iknowjason/CMLab/labs/dscv2/dscv2-lab-guide.md

-# Lab Guide: Setting Up Salt Stack Master and Minion with Configuration Management
+# DSCv2 Configuration Management Lab Guide
 Lab Overview

 In this lab, you will install and configure a Salt Stack master on a Linux server and a Salt minion on another Linux server.
 You will then apply a configuration change using Salt to install and configure auditd on the minion.